getsentry/sentry-docs/docs/quickstart.rst

 *   `raven-java <https://github.com/getsentry/raven-java>`_
 *   `raven-csharp <https://github.com/getsentry/raven-csharp>`_

-For exact configuration for the clients consult the corresponding documentation.
+For exact configuration for the integration consult the corresponding documentation.
 For all clients however, the basics are the same.

 .. _configure-the-dsn: